3YOURMIND/django-migration-linter/docs/incompatibilities.md

 3. rollback your DB to re-create the column
 4. restore a backup  of your data (if available and fresh enough)

-**Solutions**:
+:white_check_mark: **Solutions**:
 - Deprecate the column before dropping it using [django-deprecate-fields](https://github.com/3YOURMIND/django-deprecate-fields/)
 - Don't actually drop the column, but fake the drop migration until you are sure you won't roll back.
-Be careful /!\ fake dropping a non-nullable column without a database default will create errors once the code is not aware of the column anymore.
+Be careful :warning: fake dropping a non-nullable column without a database default will create errors once the code is not aware of the column anymore.

+### :arrow_forward: Dropping a table

+**Forward migration**:
+1. update your DB to drop a table
+2. before code migration, your code might still try to query the deleted table to fetch rows.
+Of course, this will crash :x:
+3. once the code is updated, the errors should cease

+**Rollback**:
+1. rollback your code
+2. your code will crash retrieving rows from this table
+3. rollback your DB to re-create the table
+4. restore a backup  of your data (if available and fresh enough)

+:white_check_mark: **Solutions**:
+- Do a multistep deleting.
+First, only update the code to make sure it is not querying the table anymore

 ### Others